 The educational requirements for a Forensic Scientist are as follows:

-- A Baccalaureate degree in a natural science or forensic science that includes a minimum of one semester of physics and one year or equivalent in each of general chemistry, organic chemistry, and analytical chemistry/instrumental methods including lecture and associated laboratory classes.
+- A Baccalaureate degree or higher in a natural science or forensic science that includes a minimum of one semester of physics and one year or equivalent in each of general chemistry, organic chemistry, and analytical chemistry/instrumental methods including lecture and associated laboratory classes.

 Firearms Examination, Latent Prints Comparisons and Questioned Documents Analysis

-- A Baccalaureate degree with science courses.
+- A Baccalaureate degree or higher with natural and/or forensic science courses.

 The general job requirements and essential functions for a Forensic Scientists are as follows: